cattsmall/thesis-website/proposal.md

 permalink: /
 ---

-SenseU is a sex education game that aims to introduce people to the idea of sex in a positive, non-controversial way and increase body confidence.
+SenseU is a decision-based narrative game that teaches young adults about sex and positive body image.

 ![](/assets/img/proposal/mockup1.png)